 A quick Google search will result in hundreds of ideas and ways to earn a steady and reliable income from a well-designed and content-rich blog and turn it into a full-time job.

-Making money from writing is much easier today than in years gone by.
 All the tools and resources are at your fingertips to successfully publish books and ebooks, or to start a career in blogging, or content writing for sites that pay writers.

 But both need to treated as a long-term business and not a short-term hobby.
 Both are hard work and time intensive, but as a writer, you know this is the case in any writing endeavour.